numerai/submission-criteria/README.md

 }
 ```

 From there it will ensure that there is an API key for authentication and then queue the requests to the leaderboard_queue.
-That is then processed by another thread that pushes the submission to a concordance_queue and a originality queue.
-Those can then calculate the concordance and originality of the submission and update the submission in DB.
+That is then processed by another thread that pushes the submission to a concordance_queue.
+Those can then calculate the concordance of the submission and update the submission in DB.
 This pipeline is to ensure that the submission requests are processed in a timely fashion.

 ## Concordance

 There is a separate thread that consumes from the concordance_queue and calculates the concordance for a submission request.
 We pull the competition data from a designated S3 bucket and calculate the K-Means clustering.
 From there we pull the submission data from our DB and calculate the concordance using Two-Sample Kolmogorov-Smirnov statistic.
 Once we have calculated that we update the submission entry in DB with the concordance result.

-## Originality

-There is a separate thread that consumes from the originality_queue and calculates the originality for a submission request.
-For the originality score we have to pull all previous submissions for the current competition round and calculate the Two-Sample Kolmogorov-Smirnov score between the submission and all other previous submissions.

-If one of the scores falls under a specific threshold it is deemed to be identical to a previous submission is not considered original.
-Else if it falls under another threshold the submission is considered to be 'similar' and is counted against the submission.
-After we have compared the submission against all previous ones we check the count of how many submissions the current submission was similar to.
-If that is greater than a max limit then the model is considered to not be original.

-It follows this pseudo-code:

-    var curr_submission, similar_count = 0, max_similar = 1

-    for submission in get_previous_submissions(curr_submission['date_created']):
-        var ks_score = two_sample_ks(curr_submission, sub)
-        if ks_score < equal_threshold:
-            not_original
-        else if ks_score < similar_threshold:
-            similar_count += 1

-    if similar_count >= max_similar:
-        not_original
-    else:
-        original

-Once we have determined if a submission is original or not we then update our submission in DB with the originality result.

 # Running the server